Nexmo/station/_use_cases/en/private-sms-communication.md

 ## In this tutorial

 This tutorial is based on the [private SMS use case](https://www.nexmo.com/use-cases/private-sms-communication).
-It teaches you how to build an SMS proxy system using Node.js and the Nexmo Node.js Server SDK, using a virtual phone number to mask the real numbers of the participants.
+It teaches you how to build an SMS proxy system using Node.js and the Node Server SDK, using a virtual phone number to mask the real numbers of the participants.

 To build the application, you perform the following steps: